Ziqi-Li/FastGWR/README.md

 -mgwr             Fitting an MGWR model.
 -chunks           Number of chunks for MGWR computation (set to a larger
                   number to reduce memory footprint).
+-estonly          Allowing MGWR to output parameter estimation only.
 ```

 The input needs to be prepared in this order: